alttch/eva3/doc/sys_api.rst

 Returns one or all user-defined variables.

-Important: even if different EVA controllers are are working on the same server, they have different sets of variables To set the variables for each subsystem, use SYS API on the respective address/port.
+Important: even if different EVA controllers are working on the same server, they have different sets of variables To set the variables for each subsystem, use SYS API on the respective address/port.

 Parameters: